Jacksonville International Airport: Facilities

+Runways

+The airport has two runways: 08/26 and 14/32, laid out in a "V" pattern (with the tip of the "V" pointing west).
+Originally, a plan existed to build two more runways, each next to one of the existing runways.
+However, the airport's latest master plan, introduced in 2020, proposed a different future layout.
+Instead of an additional runway alongside runway 14/32, a new 8000-foot runway would be built in the southwestern portion of the airport, offset from, but in a direction parallel to runway 08/26, the existing northern runway.
+The future runway will extend westwards from near the southern end of runway 14/23 and would require relocating Terrell Road.
+This plan would result in an airfield layout resembling an inverted "Z", which would allow for a traffic pattern that provides for simultaneous independent operations on the current runway 08/26 (which would be re-designated 08L/26R) and the future southern runway (08R/26L), while eliminating the directional conflict at the tip of the current "V" layout.
+The north and south parallel runways will be separated by distance of approximately 7,500 feet.

 Military facilities

 Concurrent with the closure of Imeson Airport, the 125th Fighter-Interceptor Group (125 FIG) of the Florida Air National Guard (FANG) relocated to Jacksonville International Airport.
 Military Construction (MILCON) funds provided for the establishment of Jacksonville Air National Guard Base in the southwest quadrant of the airport and placement of USAF-style emergency arresting gear on the JAX runways.
 Upgraded from group to wing status and redesignated as the 125th Fighter Wing (125 FW) in the early 1990s, the wing is the host unit for Jacksonville ANGB and operates F-15C and F-15D Eagle aircraft.
 The 125 FW is operationally-gained by the Air Combat Command (ACC).
+The first Lockheed Martin F-35A Lightning arrived on March 4, 2025.

-Jacksonville ANGB is basically a small air force base, albeit without the military housing, military hospital or other infrastructure of major U.S. Air Force installations.
+Jacksonville ANGB is a small air force base, without the military housing, military hospital or other infrastructure of major U.S. Air Force installations.
 The Air National Guard provides a fully equipped USAF Crash Fire Rescue station to augment the airport's own fire department for both on-airport structural fires and aircraft rescue and firefighting (ARFF) purposes.
 The base employs approximately 300 full-time military personnel (ART and AGR) and 1,000 part-time military personnel who are traditional air national guardsmen.